bitovi/academy/src/react-vite/02-setting-up-your-environment/setting-up-your-environment.md

 npm run dev
 ```

 The server will output the "Local" URL for the dev server, copy and paste it into a browser.
 The browser will display a welcome page with "Vite + React."
+You can use `Control-C` to stop the dev server.

 <strong>Having issues with your local setup?</strong> See the solution in [StackBlitz](https://stackblitz.com/fork/github/bitovi/academy/tree/main/exercises/react-vite/02-setting-up-your-environment/02-solution?file=src/App.tsx) or [CodeSandbox](https://codesandbox.io/p/devbox/github/bitovi/academy/tree/main/exercises/react-vite/02-setting-up-your-environment/02-solution?file=src/App.tsx).